BeycanPress/cryptopay-lite/readme.md

 **Highlights:**

-* Pay with multiple Blockchain network, Ethereum and all EVM based blockchain networks, Bitcoin Solana, Tron Etc.
+* Pay with multiple Blockchain network, Ethereum and all EVM based blockchain networks, Bitcoin, Solana, Tron Etc.
 * You can receive payments via crypto wallets supported by the plugin and all blockchain networks supported by these wallets.
 (Currently, EVM Bases networks, Solana, Tron and Bitcoin support are available.)
 Payment support for many networks will be introduced over time.
 * You can get pay with native money of blockchain networks or with tokens under these networks.
 * You can receive payments in your own special currencies (tokens).
 It is enough to have a price list in one of the APIs you will see in the next article.
 For example Coin Market Cap and Coin Gecko